WordPress/gutenberg/packages/components/src/navigation/README.md

 The menu title.
 It's also the field used by the menu search function.

+### `titleAction`

+-   Type: `React.ReactNode`
+-   Required: No

+Use this prop to render additional actions in the menu title.

 ## Navigation Group Props

 `NavigationGroup` supports the following props.